-Criteria JORC Code Explanation Commentary JORC Code Explanation FGO Historic assaying of RC and core was done by 50g charge fire assay with Atomic Absorption Spectrometry finish at Analabs.
+Criteria JORC Code Explanation Commentary FGO Historic assaying of RC and core was done by 50g charge fire assay with Atomic Absorption Spectrometry finish at Analabs.
 The method is standard for gold analysis and is considered appropriate in this case.
 No Laboratory Certificates are available for historic assay results pre 2008 however, evaluation of the database identified the following; Standards are inserted at a ratio of 1:100, Assay repeats inserted at a ratio of 1 in 20.
-QA/QC analysis of this historic data indicates the levels of accuracy and precision are acceptable.
-Assay of recent (post 2012) sampling was done by 40g charge fire assay with Inductively Coupled Plasma - Optical Emission Spectroscopy finish at Bureau Veritas (Ultratrace), Perth.
+QA/QC analysis of this historic data indicates the levels of accuracy and precision are acceptable. • Assay of recent (post 2012) sampling was done by 40g charge fire assay with Inductively Coupled Plasma - Optical Emission Spectroscopy finish at Bureau Veritas (Ultratrace), Perth.
 The method is standard for gold analysis and is considered appropriate in this case.
 Laboratory Certificates are available for the assay results and the following QA/ QC protocols used include; Laboratory Checks inserted 1 in 20 samples, CRM inserted 1 in 30 samples and Assay Repeats randomly selected 1 in 15 samples.
 QA/QC analysis of this data indicates the levels of accuracy and precision are acceptable with no significant bias observed.
 Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
-No independent or alternative verifications are available.
-Virtual twinned holes have been drilled in several instances across all sites with no significant issues highlighted.
-Drillhole data is also routinely confirmed by development assay data in the operating environment.
-Primary data is collected utilising LogChief.
-The information is imported into a SQL database server and verified.
-All data used in the calculation of resources and reserves are compiled in databases (underground and open pit) which are overseen and validated by senior geologists.
-No adjustments have been made to any assay data.

 Criteria JORC Code Explanation Commentary Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
-Quality and adequacy of topographic control. • All data is spatially oriented by survey controls via direct pickups by the survey department.
-Drillholes
+Quality and adequacy of topographic control.
+MGO

 Criteria JORC Code Explanation Commentary Data spacing and distribution Data spacing for reporting of Exploration Results.
-Whether the data spacing and distribution is sufficient to establish the degree of geologica and grade continuity appropriate for the Minera Resource and Ore Reserve estimation procedure(s and classifications applied.
+Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
 MGO Data spacing is variable dependent upon the individual orebody under consideration.
 A lengthy history of mining has shown that this approach is appropriate for the Mineral Resource estimation process and to allow for classification of the resources as they stand.
-Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposi- type.
+Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material. infrastructure constraints / topography allows.
 Development sampling is nominally undertaken normal to the various orebodies.
 Where drilling angles are sub optimal the number of samples per drill hole used in the estimation has been limited to reduce any potential bias.
-It is not considered that drilling arientation has introduced an appreciable campling bias.
-Sample security • The measures taken to ensure sample security.
+Sample security The measures taken to ensure sample security.
 For samples assayed at on-site laboratory facilities, samples are delivered to the facility by Company staff.
 Upon delivery the responsibility for sample security and storage falls to the independent third party operators of these facilities.
 For samples assayed off-site, samples are delivered to a third party transport service, who in turn relay them to the independent laboratory contractor.
 Samples are stored securely until they leave site.
-Audits or reviews The results of any audits or reviews of sampling techniques and data • Site generated resources and reserves and the parent geological data is routinely reviewed by the Westgold Corporate technical team.
+Audits or reviews The results of any audits or reviews of sampling techniques and data Site generated resources and reserves and the parent geological data is routinely reviewed by the Westgold Corporate technical team.